chuntul/recapify/README.md

 # recapify

-A simple web app using Ruby on Rails and the Spotify API.
+A web app in Ruby on Rails and d3.js using the Spotify API to display top tracks and artists within a time period in collage form.